dut-iptv/dut-iptv/repository.anon.iptv/README.md

 -Unofficial 3rd Party repo and plugins for Kodi

--Watch Live TV channels (dependent on your subscription)
+-Watch Live TV for supported channels in your subscription

--Replay programs from the last 7 days from all channels in your subscription
+-Replay programs from the last 7 days for supported channels in your subscription

 -Search Content